 Building links in the correct way means sticking rigidly to Google’s Webmaster Guidelines and understanding the fact that what’s good for your human visitors is also good for the search engines and vice versa.

-Approaching your link-building strategy should be done with care, lest you end up damaging your website’s ranking in the search engines rather than giving it the boost that you’re hoping for.
+Adapting to a link-building strategy that really works should be done with care, lest you end up damaging your website’s ranking in the search engines rather than giving it the boost that you’re hoping for.
 In this article, we’ll take a look at six useful tips for building links to your website in a safe, responsible and effective way.

 1 – Keep the Emphasis on Quality